-My mom is one of 14 children, nine girls and and five boys.
+My mom was one of 14 children, nine girls and and five boys.
 She lost her dad when she was 16 years old, and her brothers and sisters all helped her mother farm and raise the family.
 They made everything from scratch (homemade) and I grew up watching my mom cook and bake with her sisters.
 She was active in her church and seemed to frequently be the head of one dinner or another, or involved in the production of a church cookbook (where she did most of the typing).
 I currently own three versions.

-My mother is now in the middle stages of Alzheimers, and lives in a Memory Care Facility in Iowa.
-It saddens me to know how much she used to love to cook, and now has so little desire for her craft.
+My mother passed away in April of 2019 from complications of Alzheimers, and I wrote a tribute to honor her.
+I miss her so much!
 Norma Jean’s Kitchen is the section on my blog dedicated to her recipes, and I’m so very proud to share them with you.

 My Recipe Testers

 My husband Mike and I are high school sweethearts, and parents to two young men, Josh and Zach, and to our Shih Tzu, Theo.
 All three of my boys are my main recipe testers in my kitchen, where I have experienced numerous hits and just as many failures.
 I’m glad to have them as ‘my people’, as well as honest and hungry recipe testers.

 The boys are growing up and we’ll soon have an empty nest.
 Mike and I are enjoying this new phase of our lives – especially the travel part (not the college tuition payment part).
 Life is Good, and while we’ve had our obstacles to face, we’re pretty dang blessed.

 A few of my favs and other fun facts about me: